-With the appearance of a walking lavafield cooled and combed by a giant’s hairbrush, this scraggy dragon prefered solitude and quiet contemplation to rushing about and getting excited over nothing.
+With the appearance of a walking lavafield cooled and combed by a giant’s hairbrush, this scraggy dragon used to prefer solitude and quiet contemplation to rushing about and getting excited over nothing.

 Kaheiron from “The Damsel and the Dragon” is the Archmagus of the Twin Towers of Retmia is a powerful arcane user who could very well turn you into something small and furry – if you annoyed him too much.

-With looks that belie both his age and knowledge, he can appear gruff and aloof to many – much preferring to help things along without anyone’s knowledge.
+The Archmage of the Twin Towers, his looks belie both his age and knowledge.
+While he can appear gruff and aloof to many (not to mention intimidating) – even while the official head of the manor he much prefers to help things along without anyone’s knowledge.

 Setharrion is a silver dragon from “The Damsel and the Dragon”.

-Very young (for a dragon) he’s still to grow into that majestic, fearsome, spiky look and while he does try to act as befits someone of his station, he’s more interested in seeing new things and meeting new people – especially if they aren’t dragons themselves.
+Very young (for a dragon) he’s still to grow into that majestic, fearsome, spiky look and while he does try to act as befits someone of his station (when his mother is watching), he’s more interested in seeing new things and meeting new people – especially if they aren’t dragons themselves.